mapr-demos/mapr-es-db-spark-payment/README.md

 MapR Container For Developers is a docker image that enables you to quickly deploy a MapR environment on your developer machine.

 Installation, Setup and further information can be found [**here**](https://maprdocs.mapr.com/home/MapRContainerDevelopers/MapRContainerDevelopersOverview.html).

-#Publish using the Kafka API  Medicare Open payments data from a CSV file into MapR-ES

 #### 1. Create MapR-ES Stream, Topic, and MapR-DB table